killerdolp/2D-report-ALGO/Report.md

 		If the node has both children, the node would be replaced by the successor(smallest node bigger than node).
 It starts by looking at the right child, and the `while` loop finds the smallest node in the right subtree.
 		Then, we handle the case where the `minimum node` parent is the `node` to be deleted.
 Since the `minimum node` is the right child of the `node `that is needed to be deleted,  we would not need to adjust the parent of the right child.
 		If the `minimum node` parent is not the node to be deleted, we swap the `minimum node` with the `node` to be deleted.
-Lastly, if the colour of the deleted `node` is black, we would have fix the tree using `DELETE_FIX` to maintain the red-black properties. ~~This is because removing a black node can violate the 4th rule of RBT , which states that every path from the root to the leaf should contain the same number of black nodes.
-Hence, to restore balance, a correction is need.~~
+Lastly, if the colour of the deleted `node` is black, we would have fix the tree using `DELETE_FIX` to maintain the red-black properties.

 The delete operation is used in two scenarios:
 1. Account Deletion: